 FAQs – Frequently Asked Questions:

-Q3.
-Where are you located and how do I get there?
-A3.
-Our private farm is located in Georgetown, MA (or at Black Prong Equestrian Center in Bronson, FL).
+Q. Where are you located and how do I get there?
+A. Our private farm is located in Georgetown, MA (or at Black Prong Equestrian Center in Bronson, FL).
 In Mass, we are 30 mins from Portsmouth, NH, 40 mins from Boston, and 1 ½ hrs from Portland, ME.
 For your GPS use 201 Pond St Georgetown, MA 01833 or GPS coordinates: 42.743732, ‐70.987688.
 From the Center of Georgetown head north on North St and take the first left onto Pond St and travel 1.2 miles and take a right onto our long driveway with a blue “Great Rock Farm” sign.
 Arrive at least 10 mins prior to your session (and no earlier than 30 mins) to avoid confusion with other class sessions.
 In Florida we are 45 minutes from Ocala and Gainesville and 2 hrs from Jacksonville, Daytona Beach, Orlando, and Tampa.
 GPS Coordinates: 29.323171,-82.600928.

-Q5.
-What should you bring?
-A5.
-Bring a mat (or towel is recommended for easy cleaning), water bottle, a camera, and an open-mind with a great attitude.
+Q. What should you bring?
+A. Bring a mat (or towel is recommended for easy cleaning), water bottle, a camera, and an open-mind with a great attitude.
 Everyone will get time to snuggle and pet the goats during your session.
-Your registration includes goat treats, water, hand sanitizer, and bug spray.
+Your registration includes goat treats & hand sanitizer.

-Q7.
-Tell me about the sessions and the goats?
-A7.
-Class sizes range between 20 to 30 participants.
+Q. Tell me about the sessions and the goats?
+A. Class sizes range average around 30 participants.
 We have over 30 baby goat kids and use between 10 to 15 goat kids for a class.
-They are Myotonic “fainting” goats, Nigerian Dwarfs, or a mix breed goat born between Dec 2016 and March 2017.
-More babies are due to be born in Jan/Feb 2018 and will start Yoga in Mar/April after they are 2 months old.
+They are Myotonic “fainting” goats, Nigerian Dwarfs, or a mix breed.

-Q8.
-Is your farm open to the public, can we stop over to pet animals?
-A8.
-No, unfortunately we are a private working farm in Georgetown, MA and do not have staff or a setup allowing drop-ins or other visitors that are not prearranged.
+Q. Is your farm open to the public, can we stop over to pet animals?
+A. No, unfortunately we are a private working farm in Georgetown, MA and do not have staff or a setup allowing drop-ins or other visitors that are not prearranged.
 At Black Prong, this is a active facility with many events open to the public.